prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 * The original delta information is lost upon conversion.
 If the resulting Prometheus gauge metric is converted back into an OTEL metric, it would be converted into a gauge rather than a delta metric.
 While there's no proven need for roundtrippable deltas, maintaining OTEL interoperability helps Prometheus be a good citizen in the OpenTelemetry ecosystem.

 The cons are generally around it being difficult to tell apart OTEL gauges and counters when ingested into Prometheus.
 An extension could be to [Add otel metric properties as labels](#add-otel-metric-properties-as-labels), so there is extra information users can use to decide on how to query the metric, while the Prometheus type remains a gauge.

-#### Introduce `__temporality__` label

-This option extends the metadata labels proposal (PROM-39).
-An additional `__temporality__` metadata label will be added.
-The value of this label would be either `delta` or `cumulative`.
-If the temporality label is missing, the temporality should be assumed to be cumulative.

-`--enable-feature=otlp-native-delta-ingestion` will only be allowed to be enabled if `--enable-feature=type-and-unit-labels` is also enabled, as it depends heavily on that feature.

-When ingesting a delta metric via the OTLP endpoint, the metric type is set to `counter` / `histogram` (and thus the `__type__` label will be `counter` / `histogram`), and the `__temporality__="delta"` label will be added.
-As mentioned in the [Chunks](#chunks) section, `GaugeType` should still be the counter reset hint/header.

-Cumulative metrics ingested via the OTLP endpoint will also have a `__temporality__="cumulative"` label added.

-**Pros**
-* Clear distinction between OTEL delta metrics and OTEL gauge metrics when ingested into Prometheus, meaning users know the appriopiate functions to use for each type (e.g. `sum_over_time()` is unlikely to be useful for OTEL gauge metrics).
-* Closer match with the OTEL model - in OTEL, counter-like types sum over events over time, with temporality being an property of the type.
-This is mirrored by having separate `__type__` and `__temporality__` labels in Prometheus.
-* When instrumenting with the OTEL SDK, the type needs to be explicitly defined for a metric but not its temporality.
-Additionally, the temporality of metrics could change in the metric processing pipeline (for example, using the deltatocumulative or cumulativetodelta processors).
-As a result, users may know the type of a metric but be unaware of its temporality at query time.
-If different query functions are required for delta versus cumulative metrics, it is difficult to know which one to use.
-By representing both type and temporality as metadata, there is the potential for functions like `rate()` to be overloaded or adapted to handle any counter-like metric correctly, regardless of its temporality.
-(See [Function overloading](#function-overloading) for more discussion.)

-**Cons**
-* Introduces additional complexity to the Prometheus data model.
-* Confusing overlap between gauge and `__temporality__="delta"`.
-As mentioned in [Treat as gauge](#treat-as-gauge), essentially deltas already exist in Prometheus as gauges, and deltas can be viewed as a subset of gauges under the Prometheus definition.
-The same `sum_over_time()` would be used for aggregating these pre-existing deltas-as-gauges and OTEL deltas with counter type and `__temporality__="delta"`, creating confusion on why there are two different "types".
-  * Pre-existing deltas-as-gauges to counters with `__temporality__="delta"`, to have one consistent "type" which should be summed over time.
-* Dependent on the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usage for refinement.
-* Systems or scripts that handle Prometheus metrics may be unaware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.

 ### Metric names